pranay-01/mail-manager/README.md

-# mail-manager
+# Mail-Manager

 ## Step 1: Clone the project into your local

-## Step 2: Navigate to the root of the project, and install python packages(make sure you have python3.8 or above installed in your local) and run this command:
+## Step 2: Navigate to the root of the project, and install python packages(make sure you have >=python3.10 installed in your local) and run this command:

 - "pip install -r requirements.txt"